-In 2018-2019
+Beginning in 2018-2019

-• School districts were required to deposit local revenues into a sub-fund of the general fund.
-The State Auditor's Office (SAO) review of school district financial
+• School districts, charter schools, and state-tribal education compact were required to deposit local revenues into a sub-fund of the general fund.
+The State Auditor's Office (SAO) review of school district financial statements related to

-- statements related to this requirement was aimed at ensuring schools have established a local revenue sub-fund. - In spring of 2018, OSPI provided districts with a new chart of accounts that can be used to accommodate the recording of local revenues using the new local subfund. - SAO will audit for compliance with the requirement to code local levy expenditures to the local revenue sub-fund and the requirement to expend the allocation provided for professional learning as directed by RCW 28A.150.415 (Section 406 (3)). - Audits related to the accounting of local levies coded to a sub-fund are conducted as part of the regular financial audits of school districts of the 2019-20 school year.
+- this requirement was aimed at ensuring schools have established a local revenue sub-fund. - In spring of 2018, OSPI provided districts with a new chart of accounts that can be used to accommodate the recording of local revenues using the new local sub-fund. - SAO will audit for compliance with the requirement to code local levy expenditures to the local revenue sub-fund and the requirement to expend the allocation provided for professional learning as directed by RCW 28A.150.415 (Section 406 (3)). - Audits related to the accounting of local levies coded to a sub-fund are conducted as part of the regular financial audits for every school district, charter school, and state-tribal education compact of the 2019-20 school year.

-In 2019-2020
+Beginning in 2019-2020